 SEO Tools

-There was some uproar about Ahrefs pricing in the last quarter of 2023.
+There was some uproar about Ahrefs’ pricing since the last quarter of 2023.
 But even the closest competitor, Semrush, is just as pricey.

 Regardless, these tools are critical for link prospecting and vetting.
 Otherwise, the quality of your backlinks will be off.